 However, that is not a universal method.
 With some antiviruses, you will need to open their menu and select the Disable option from there.

 5. Tweak your Registry

-- On the left side in the Registry Editor window left click or tap on the “HKEY_CURRENT_USER” folder.
+- On the left side in the Registry Editor window, click on the HKEY_CURRENT_USER folder.

-- In the “Messages” folder left click on “< Domain >” and in your domain you will need to left click or tap on your username.
+- In your domain, you will need to click on your username.

-- Now in your username folder left click or tap on the “UserPreferenceOption” name on the right.
+- Now in your username folder click on the UserPreferenceOption name on the right.

-- Now you will need to change the value of this option to “0”.
+- Change the value of this option to 0.